 - To develop your transferable skills so that they will be of value to you in your chosen career path.

 - To provide you with a knowledge and skills base in specialised areas of the medical and related sciences.

 - To help you appreciate the importance of your chosen course of study in an industrial, economic, environmental and social context.

-Our teaching is carefully designed to support your development as a scientist and independent learner across 4 years of study.
+Our teaching is carefully designed to support your development as a scientist and independent learner across your entire degree programme.